 4.1.1 Feature Selection

 Feature selection was based on ideas from molecular coding and the supramolecular paradigm which have been outlined in the introduction.
-Features represent the most influential key areas of imine coordination based on expert opinion and translate these to computer language.
+Features represent the most influential key structural and electronic characteristic of the organic and metal building blockson the formation of metal-organic supramolecular architecture based on expert opinion and translate these to computer language.
 More specifically, since reactions contain a metal, an aldehyde, and an amine, reaction features can be split based on its three reagents.
 Therefore, a supramolecular structure resulting from a reaction in the chemical space is represented by its building blocks (Figure 4).
 The building blocks, in turn, can be further represented with descriptors and features to encaptivate their chemistries.